bradtumy/trader-go/README.md

 # Trader-Go

 Trader-Go is a web application that interacts with a MySQL database to manage stock trading data.
-This README provides instructions for setting up and running the project, including building Docker containers and initializing the database.
+This README provides instructions for setting up and running the project, including building Docker containers, initializing the database, and configuring SSL/TLS.

 ## Table of Contents